 So when should you teach your child to read?
 My answer is that I would read books to them every day as soon as much as their attention allows.
 (For toddlers it can be short, but it will grow!)

 Then I would introduce phonics at age six with letter sounds.
 I use the word introduce because if you need to pause and try again later, you can.
-The point of the introduction not that you are bound to continue, but to experiment to see if your child is ready.
+The point of the introduction not that you are bound to continue, but to experiment to see if your child responds.

 Processing Styles and Literacy